Resources

 The Consequences of People-Pleasing

-While people-pleasing can initially foster positive interactions, it often leads to adverse outcomes, such as suppressed emotions, reduced self-worth, feelings of shame, exploitative relationships, and stress and burnout.
+While people-pleasing can initially create positive interactions, it often leads to adverse outcomes, such as suppressed emotions, reduced self-worth, feelings of shame, toxic relationships, and stress and burnout.
 Recognising these consequences is crucial in understanding the need to break the people-pleasing pattern.

-• Suppressed Emotions: Prioritising others’ needs can lead to suppressing your emotions to avoid disappointing or upsetting others.
+Suppressed Emotions: Prioritising others’ needs can lead to suppressing your emotions to avoid disappointing or upsetting others.
+Suppressing your feelings can lead to anxiety, sadness and depression, as well as physical problems such as headaches or digestive issues.

-• Stress and Burnout: Chronic prioritisation of others’ needs can contribute to anxiety and burnout, affecting your mental and physical health.
+Stress and Burnout: Chronic prioritisation of others’ needs can contribute to anxiety and burnout, affecting your mental and physical health.
+Often, people-pleasers mask, which can be exhausting.

 Recognising people-pleasing tendencies is a crucial step toward self-awareness and personal growth.
 Identifying people-pleasing tendencies is an essential step toward self-awareness.
 Look out for these patterns: